camunda-community-hub/challenges/c8-loadtest-challenge/solution/SOLUTION.md

 # Test 6 - Check ElasticSearch shard

 Run the test for 10 minutes,
-Estimate the size of the data for one month, assuming the customer want to keep the history to 1 months Check if the sharding will be enough.
-The guildeline from ElasticSearch is to keep a shard from 10 to 50 Gb
+Estimate the size of the data for one month, assuming the customer wants to keep the history for 1 month Check if the sharding will be enough.
+The guideline from ElasticSearch is to keep a shard from 10 to 50 Gb

-## Run a 10 mn load test
+## Run a 10-minute load test
 This is necessary to populate the different indexes in ElasticSearch.

-## Check the size on each indexes
+## Check the size on each index

 6.1 Port forward the ElasticSearch port